 This is not a compelling argument by any means.
 But if you are a theist and accept (a)-(d), then you ought to accept the conclusion.

-3. A second reason to believe in some sort of hellish state after death is because of free will.
+3. A second reason to believe in some sort of hellish state after death for some is because of free will.
 God created man in his image and likeness, and part of what that means is that he created him an autonomous being possessing free will and sensitive to moral distinctions.
 In so doing, God limits his own power: he cannot violate the autonomy of man.
 So if Sartre or some other rebellious nature freely decides that he would rather exist in separation from God, then God must allow it.
 But this separation is what hell is.
 So God must allow hell.

 4. Is hell eternal separation from God?
 Well, if Sartre, say, or any other idolater of his own ego wants to be eternally separated from God, then God must allow it, right?
 Like I said, man is free and autonomous, and God can't do anything about that.
 But if Stalin, say, repents, how could a good God punish him eternally?
 The punishment must fit the crime, and no crime that any human is capable of, even the murdering of millions, deserves eternal punishment.
 How do I know that?
 By consulting my moral sense, the same moral sense that tells me a god that commands me to murder my innocent son cannot be God.
 See Kant on Abraham and Isaac.

 7. Is Osama bin Laden in hell?
-Anyone who claims to know the answer to this is a damned fool.
+Anyone who claims to know the answer to this is a 'damned' fool.
 But not even he (Osama or the fool) deserves eternal separation from God -- unless he wants it.
 But it is good that the al-Qaeda head is dead.